Mental Wellness Apps with Journaling

 Chrys is the co-founder & CEO of Rosebud, a therapist-backed interactive journal.

 Most reviews of mental wellness apps are written for the wrong reader.
 I know this because 83% of Rosebud's subscribers are in - or were recently in - therapy.
-They're not looking for a gentle introduction to self-care.
-They already have a therapist, a diagnosis, and a practice.
-What they want is something that makes their therapy investment go further.

 I'm Chrys Bader, a 6-time founder and Y Combinator alum.
 After years building products at Google and founding Secret (which reached 15 million users), I co-founded Rosebud because I saw firsthand how transformative guided reflection can be - and how few people have access to it.